 How long is a bartender’s license good for in Wisconsin?

-According to Wisconsin’s Department of Revenue’s Alcohol enforcement division, an operator’s license is good for either one or two years depending on your individual municipality.
+According to Wisconsin’s Department of Revenue’s Alcohol enforcement division, an operator’s license is good for two years.